 Most people understand that owning real estate can be a great investment.
 What they may not realize is that this investment can begin to pay off while you still own the home!

-If you’ve owned your home for several years, you could be sitting on a pile of money that you didn’t even know about.
+If you’ve owned your home for several years, you could be sitting on a pile of money.
 You can either keep sitting on it and let it grow, or you can access it and make it work for you in other ways.

-A cash-out refinancing is a great way to access the equity you have accumulated in your home.
+A cash-out refinance is a great way to access the equity you have in your home.
 As the name suggests, it provides cash you can use for anything you like while leaving your bank accounts and investment vehicles intact.

 These are some of the most common reasons people decide to take cash out of their homes:

 Why do people use their home equity like this?
-It’s because mortgage refinance rates are typically significantly lower than interest rates for credit cards and personal loans.
-This makes your home equity a great resource for funding different life events.
+Because mortgage refinance rates are typically significantly lower than interest rates for credit cards and personal loans.
+This makes your home equity a great resource for funding life events.

 A cash-out refinance is when you borrow more money than your original loan, taking out a larger mortgage at a new loan amount.
 The lump sum difference is cash you will receive back.

-This is different from a rate and term refinance that allows you to refinance only the amount you owe on your existing mortgage plus fees.
-A borrower typically will use a rate and term refinance to lower their interest rate or change their loan term.
+This is different from a rate and term refinance that lets you refinance only the amount you owe on your existing mortgage plus fees.
+You would typically use a rate and term refinance to lower their interest rate and monthly payment or change their loan term.

-While all lenders are different, borrowers typically need to have at least 20% to 25% equity built up in their homes before for this type of mortgage loan.
+Borrowers typically need to have at least 20% to 25% equity built up in their homes to use this type of mortgage loan.
 Most lenders will allow you to pull a maximum of 80% of your home’s value for a cash-out refinance.

 The exception is if you have a VA loan.
-With VA loans, you’re allowed to do a cash-out refinance up to the full value of your home.
-Your lender will determine that value by asking for another appraisal when you apply for the refinance.
+With VA loans, you can do a cash-out refinance up to the full value of your home.
+Your lender will determine that value by asking for another appraisal when you apply.

-As with the maximum amount you can cash out, lenders also have credit score and qualifying requirements for this type of refinance.
-Conventional loans prefer a credit score of 620 or above, but there are options that offer some flexibility.
-A debt-to-income ratio of less than 50% is also ideal for most lenders.
-But, again, there are flexible options out there like FHA loans.
+As with the maximum amount you can cash out, lenders also have credit score and qualifying requirements.
+Conventional loans prefer a credit score of 620 or above, and a debt-to-income ratio of less than 50% is ideal.
+But there are flexible options out there.

 In cases where a borrower needs to pay off debt to qualify for the refinance, lenders may require that the debt be paid through the refinance rather than the borrower receiving cash back.